 Vitamins, vitamins, vitamins... it may sound trivial, but a serious lack of vitamin D and other important elements favored my depression.
 A conversation with my doctor and regular checks ensure that I no longer lack anything.

 Find a support group for parents or join an online community to connect with other parents.
-Only connect with those groups if they don't make you feel bad.
+Only connect with people or groups you don't feel bad about!
 We all know these mom circles that put more pressure on us...

 Prioritize sleep (as much as you can), exercise and healthy eating.
 Again: It may sound trivial, but a 15-minute run during your lunch break or after the kids are in bed can be life-changing.
 And food: Everything you put in your mouth should fuel you and not tire you out.